Rockypocky77/ChancifySATPrep/sat1.md

 Which conclusion is best supported by this description?

-A) Consumer preferences consistently favor specific flavor profiles over others.
+A) Consumer preferences tend to favor specific flavor profiles over others in most cases.
 B) Under certain conditions, expanding product variety may paradoxically decrease purchase probability.
-C) Retailers should systematically eliminate product diversity to optimize sales outcomes.
+C) Retailers might benefit from reducing product diversity in some contexts to optimize sales outcomes.
-D) The observed phenomenon applies exclusively to jam purchases and lacks broader relevance.
+D) The observed phenomenon appears primarily in jam purchases and may have limited broader relevance.

 The meta-analyses revealed that choice overload

-A) represents a fundamentally flawed theoretical construct without empirical validity
+A) represents a theoretical construct with limited empirical support in most studies
-B) manifests uniformly across all consumer decision contexts without exception
+B) manifests consistently across most consumer decision contexts with few exceptions
 C) demonstrates context-dependent effects that emerge under specific conditions
-D) operates exclusively within financial planning domains and lacks broader applicability
+D) operates primarily within financial planning domains and may have limited broader applicability

 According to the passage, wine enthusiasts differ from casual drinkers because they